 Cocoa & Co have a wonderful selection of tempting chocolates to tickle your tastebuds, and no one has to miss out as they offer chocolates that are dairy free, gluten free and vegan friendly.

-Kids will love choosing some delicious treats to take home (if they can keep their fingers off them for that long) and if you’re brave enough you could try the chilli chocolate.
+Kids will love choosing some delicious treats to take home.
+That’s if they can keep their fingers off them for that long.
+If you’re brave enough you could try the chilli chocolate.
 There is almost as much fun in picking your selection as in the eating, well not quite